Cardinals vs. Mets Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has 10 doubles, two triples, 13 home runs, 19 walks and 45 RBI (73 total hits).
-He has swiped two bases.
+- Nolan Arenado has 73 hits with 10 doubles, two triples, 13 home runs, 19 walks and 45 RBI.
+He's also stolen two bases.

 Arenado Recent Games